blabla1337/skf-flask/skf/markdown/code_examples/asp/46-code_example--Login_functionality--.md

 				conn.Open();

-				//we also validate the username input, if it was bad we empty the string: if (validate.validateInput(username, "alphanummeric", "Error in username", "LOW", 0) != true) { username = ""; }
+				//we also validate the username input, if it was bad we empty the string: if (validate.validateInput(username, "alphanumeric", "Error in username", "LOW", 0) != true) { username = ""; }

-				//Here we select the user from the users tabele string query = string.Format("SELECT * from users WHERE username = @name ");
+				//Here we select the user from the users table string query = string.Format("SELECT * from users WHERE username = @name ");
 				SqlCommand cmd = new SqlCommand(query, conn);